 Long popular in France and Italy, the leaves of arugula provide a spicy zap when added to a salad.
 This is the same plant sold in cellophane bags in the grocery store and usually labelled ‘baby arugula.’
-However, we think that home grown has more flavor.
+However, we think that by growing arugula yourself, you’ll experience much more (and better) flavor.
 You decide!
 You can also saute or steam the leaves like spinach or other leafy greens.
-Plants look a little like a dandelion, but are bigger and more open.
+Plants look a little like dandelions, but are bigger and more open.
 Leaves grow best in cool weather.
 Leafy plants grow 6 to 12 inches tall while in the harvest stage.

 In the Garden